-In 2016, the National Park Service celebrates its Centennial, honoring the last 100 years of protecting America’s most spectacular and significant places and looking ahead to the next 100 years of conservation.
-We sat down with Dan Wenk, current superintendent of Yellowstone to reminisce about the last century, and what he thought the challenges and opportunities are for the next century.
+In 2016, the National Park Service celebrated its centennial, honoring the last 100 years of protecting America’s most spectacular and significant places and looking ahead to the next 100 years of conservation.
+That year, we spoke with Dan Wenk, current superintendent of Yellowstone, to reminisce about the last century and what he thought the challenges and opportunities are for the next century.

 What stories from Yellowstone’s past resonate most with you?

 What speaks to me is the vision, what it took to create this place 144 years ago.
 There was no model for what happened here, and to think people came together and said, “This is a place we need to protect, so it can be preserved for the future” is inspiring.
 Can you imagine that happening today?